I Married Myself

 In the last year I have gotten close to amazing people, particularly one.
 I have been entranced for awhile, on and off.
 My heart has been broken, several times.
 I have lost and refound myself, several times.

-I finally got the ring, (rolling eyes emoji) I can't believe I procrastinated with the ring...
+I finally got myself a ring, (rolling eyes emoji) I can't believe I procrastinated with the ring...
 I'm glad my wife didn't make a big deal about it.
 I got a beautiful tattoo I truly love, in Leon, Nicaragua while on a surf trip with 3 girlfriends.
 An indigenous friend told me to never get a tattoo that encircles and cuts off a whole part the skin.
 So, I got two incomplete bands.
 So much meaning...
 As I have discovered, after nearly a year of marriage, it is, and will never be, complete.
-Two wings of attention that a healthy marriage (and Buddhist practice) need to thrive: honest awareness coupled with loving acceptance.
-Being real with what's happening, and being soft and caring in it's acceptance.
-And, my amazing friend Colleen added that in the two openings of the rings, opening and opportunity to let another and others in is also symbolized.
-Beautiful.

 This first year of marriage has been far from perfect.
 It has been special, sweet, fun.
 It has also been profoundly difficult, hard to maintain, and there was a serious learning curve.
 Falling asleep with (just) myself most nights has been the hardest.
 My guru said to snuggle up with a body pillow.
 A body pillow does not radiate heat, play with my hair, and tell me everything is going to be okay.